Bartassss/Bartassss/README.md

 ### Hi there 👋

 🖥️ Welcome to my profile!
 I completed a technical high school in computer science, and now I'm a student pursuing a passion for technology 🚀.
-I'm also a **Junior Frontend Engineer / Grapgic Designer**.
+I'm also a **Junior Frontend Engineer / Graphic Designer**.
 Creating captivating user experiences (UI/UX) is what excites me the most.
 I love exploring the ever-evolving world of IT and design, constantly seeking to expand my skills.
 To see my profile in detail, I recommend to look at my LinkedIn profile.